SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 ---
 layout: post
-title: The Weekend Editrix Exposed (and Bayes Rule in Medical Testing)
+title: The Weekend Editrix Exposed to COVID-19&colon; An Adventure with Bayes Rule in Medical Testing
 tags: COVID
 comments: true
 ---